inobelar/taffy_cpp/README.md

 - **Question**: Why it written in `C++11` over modern `C++17`/`C++20`/etc ?
-- **Answer**: First of all, in `C++11`, the minimum necessary things were introduced to make the C++ code look (and behave) like original Taffy Rust
-  implementation: lambdas, (good) templates, scoped enumerations, constexpr functions, type traits, SFINAE, auto type deduction, etc.
+- **Answer**: First of all, in `C++11`, the minimum necessary things were introduced to make the C++ code look (and behave) like original [Taffy][taffy_url] Rust implementation: lambdas, (good) templates, scoped enumerations, constexpr functions, type traits, SFINAE, auto type deduction, move semantics, etc.
   That's why `C++98` was not used :D

   Low requirements for C++ support in compilers means wider code